ajsmit/RmarineHeatWaves/README.md

 ![](README-fig-example1-2.png)

 Marine cold spells are also accommodated.
-Here is a cold spell detected in the Western Australian OISST data:
+Here is a cold spell detected in the OISST data for Western Australia:

 ``` r
 mcs <- detect(ts, climatology_start = 1983, climatology_end = 2012, cold_spells = TRUE)